FelixFourcolor/noteblock-generator/README.md

             "beat": [override the composition beat],
             "instrument": [override the composition instrument],
             "dynamic": [override the composition dynamic],
-            // Some instruments are inherently louder than others,
-            // it is recommended to adjust the dynamic level of every voice
-            // to compensate for this fact.

             // Mandatory argument
             "notes":
             [
                 // There are two ways to write notes.
-                // First is as an object, like this
+                // First is as an object, like this:
                 {
                     // Note 1